-In my 30 years of working with horses and people, I keep seeing the same problems – I call them Horse Training Myths - holding people back and getting in the way of their success with their horses.
+In my decades of working with horses and people, I keep seeing the same problems – I call them Horse Training Myths - holding people back and getting in the way of their success with their horses.

 So here you are – a form of horse training tips for free.
 Let them help you avoid frustration.
 Your horse training will go much easier and your expectations will be more realistic.